rxue/daybook/books/programming/practical-coding/the-pragmatic-programmer/20th-anniversary/README.md

 ### THE BINARY CHOP
 aka. *binary search*
 #### Logging and/or Tracing
+# Chapter 5.
+Bend, or Break
+Topic 30.
+Transforming Programming

-# Chapter 7: While You Are Coding
+# Chapter 7.
+While You Are Coding
 *pattern language*